-- A. The words "Tentative Plan", the township, range, section, and tax lot number(s) of the property, the date, north point, and scale of the plan, and the name and address of the person who prepared the plan. - B. Approximate courses and distances of existing property lines and proposed new property lines.
-Each lot or parcel shall be numbered and the approximate acreage or square footage indicated. - C. The location of all existing structures and improvements on the property, including wells and installed septic systems, with distances to existing and proposed property lines shown. - D. All water courses and drainage ways, and the location of any floodways and flood plains.
+- D. All water courses and drainage ways, and the location of any floodways and flood plains.
 The approximate location of any other areas which are subject to inundation or storm water overflow should also be shown. - E. The location of irrigation canals and ditches, including points of diversion. - F. If the application is for a subdivision, the tentative plan must include the proposed name of the subdivision.
 The name shall not duplicate, be similar to, or resemble in pronunciation the name of any other subdivision in the county unless the land is contiguous to and will be divided by the same party that platted the subdivision bearing that name, or unless the applicant files and records the consent of the party that platted the contiguous subdivision.
 The tentative subdivision plan must continue the lot and block numbers of the subdivision plat of the same name last filed. - G. The location of approved usable area(s) for subsurface sewage disposal, or location of public or community sewer lines and easements. - H. The location, width and name of all existing roads on or abutting the property, and any proposed new roads.
 The proposed width, length, maximum grade, surface condition, status (county, local access or private), and name or number of any proposed new road must be included.
 A first and second choice of names for each proposed road should be specified, in accordance with the requirements of Section 12.06 of the Jefferson County Code.
 No road may be named with a name that duplicates, is similar to, or is pronounced the same as the name of any existing road in the county, unless the road will be a continuation of the existing road.
 All reservations or restrictions relating to the roads shall be indicated. - I. The location, width and purpose of all existing and proposed easements, denoted by fine dotted lines.
 The reference number of all recorded easements shall be noted.
-All reservations or restrictions relating to the easements shall be indicated. - J. The location of all utilities on or abutting the property.
+All reservations or restrictions relating to the easements shall be indicated.

-- K. Any lot or land area intended to be dedicated or reserved for public use or common use of the property owners in the partition or subdivision, with the purpose of the reservation clearly labeled. - L. Topographic information for any area with slopes exceeding 10 percent.
+- J. The location of all utilities on or abutting the property. - K. Any lot or land area intended to be dedicated or reserved for public use or common use of the property owners in the partition or subdivision, with the purpose of the reservation clearly labeled. - L. Topographic information for any area with slopes exceeding 10 percent.
 Contour intervals shall be ten feet or smaller.
-Topographic information is not required when the property is in the Exclusive Farm Use A-1, Exclusive Farm Use A2, Range Land or Forest Management zones and the proposed parcels will exceed the minimum lot size requirement for the zone. - M. The location of any proposed fire protection system, hydrants or water supply available for fighting fire. - N. If a subdivision is proposed to be developed in phases, each phase shall be clearly delineated and labeled. - O. A tentative plan to create new lots or parcels ten acres or less in size in a Urban Reserve Area (URA) Overlay Zone, or to create lots or parcels less than ten acres in size within an established urban growth boundary shall include a Conversion Plan showing how the subject property can be developed at densities allowed by the most likely future city zone, including provisions for right-of-way, street and utility extensions in conformance with the city's future development and transportation plans.
+Topographic information is not required when the property is in the Exclusive Farm Use A-1, Exclusive Farm Use A2, Range Land or Forest Management zones and the proposed parcels will exceed the minimum lot size requirement for the zone. - M. The location of any proposed fire protection system, hydrants or water supply available for fighting fire. - N. If a subdivision is proposed to be developed in phases, each phase shall be clearly delineated and labeled. - O. A tentative plan to create any new lots or parcels less than ten (10) acres in size in a Urban Reserve Area (URA) Overlay Zone or within an established urban growth boundary shall include a Conversion Plan showing how the subject property can be developed at densities allowed by the most likely future city zone, including provisions for right-of-way, street and utility extensions in conformance with the city's adopted public facility plans or anticipated extensions of public facilities identified in adopted public facility plans.
 Conversion Plan requirements for parcels in a URA Overlay Zone apply to lawfully established lots created in the zone after the effective date of the adoption of the URA Overlay Zone.